The nightmare of living with a narcissist: Two women reveal how their lives became hell

 Though experts say genetic and biological factors may play a role in forming narcissistic personality disorder, causes are not yet well-understood.
 A 2015 study in the National Academy of Sciences (US) reported parents of children ages 7 through 11 who "overvalued" children, telling them they're superior to others and entitled to special treatment, were more likely to produce narcissistic children — who could grow up to become narcissistic adults.

-A 2016 article in Psychology Today said NPD affected only about 1 per cent of the population, a figure that has remained about the same since the term was established in 1968.
+A 2016 Psychology Today article said NPD affected only about 1 per cent of the population, a figure that has remained about the same since the term was established in 1968.

 Conversely, Polaschek says fragile narcissists don't feel as special, are more prone to feeling threatened by other people and think they're not getting respect they deserve.
 They're introverted, react poorly to criticism and need constant reassurance. "...they can be quite aggressive and vengeful towards people that threaten their high sense of their self-worth.
 I guess it's a more toxic form of narcissism."

 Narcissism may be more malleable and created by circumstances than previously thought, says Polaschek.
-She says "state narcissism," is the idea people can develop narcissism after gaining fame."There's been spectacular examples of sports stars who've risen very quickly and gotten themselves in real trouble with women, particularly suggestions of predatory sexual behaviour and the defense is often, 'Women just throw themselves at me.'"
+She says "state narcissism," is the idea people can develop narcissism after gaining fame.
+"There's been spectacular examples of sports stars who've risen very quickly and gotten themselves in real trouble with women, particularly suggestions of predatory sexual behaviour and the defence is often, 'Women just throw themselves at me.'"

 The world has no shortage of leaders displaying narcissistic traits, according to pundits and psychologists.
 The list includes US President Donald Trump, Russian President Vladimir Putin, Israeli Prime Minister Benjamin Netanyahu, and Philippine President Rodrigo Duterte (who was diagnosed with narcissistic personality disorder with aggressive features by a psychologist during the annulment of his marriage in 1998, according to records uncovered by biographer Jonathan Miller).